DmitryBaranovskiy/raphael/README.markdown

 #### curveTo

-Draws bicubic curve to given coordinates.
+Draws a bicubic curve to the given coordinates.

 ##### Parameters